Thoughts on Flash: iOS development

 In April 2010, Apple announced changes to its iPhone Developer Agreement, with details on new developer restrictions, particularly that only apps built using "approved" programming languages would be allowed on the App Store.
 The change impacted a number of companies that had developed tools for porting applications from their respective languages into native iPhone apps, with the most prominent example being Adobe's "Packager for iPhone", an iOS development tool in beta at the time.
 The New York Times quoted an Adobe supporter alleging the policy to be anti-competitive.

 On May 3, 2010, New York Post reported that the US Federal Trade Commission (FTC) and the United States Department of Justice (DOJ) were deciding which agency would launch an antitrust investigation into the matter.

-In September 2010, after having "listened to our developers and taken much of their feedback to heart", Apple removed the restrictions on third-party tools, languages and frameworks, and again allowing the deployment of Flash applications on iOS using Adobe's iOS Packager.
+In September 2010, after having "listened to our developers and taken much of their feedback to heart", Apple removed the restrictions on third-party tools, languages and frameworks, and once again allowed the deployment of Flash applications on iOS using Adobe's iOS Packager.

 On November 8, 2011, Adobe announced that it was ceasing development of the Flash Player plug-in for web browsers on mobile devices, and shifting its focus toward building tools to develop applications for mobile app stores.

 In 2021, former Apple head of software engineering Scott Forstall said in a taped deposition in the Epic Games v.
 Apple lawsuit that Apple had once helped Adobe try to port Flash for iPhone and iPad.
 Performance was "abysmal and embarrassing", and Apple never allowed Flash to be released for iOS.